articulate/funky/README.md

-# funky
+# @articulate/funky

 Functional helper library.

 Helps with all sorts of functional things, especially with Promises.

-See the [documentation](https://github.com/articulate/funky/blob/master/docs/api.md) for details and examples.
+See the [documentation](https://github.com/articulate/funky/blob/master/API.md) for details and examples.